 We’ve serviced thousands of cars across the country since 2014, and one of the most common maintenance issues our technicians have discovered is old motor oil.
 Some drivers live in cities or regions where they may not use their car as much, leading to too much time passing between oil change services.
 Others accidentally ignore their vehicle’s oil change intervals or, in the worst cases, forget about them altogether.

-Regardless of where you stand, there’s an important question that needs to be answered: how do you know exactly when to get an oil change?
+Regardless of where you stand, there’s an important question that needs to be answered: how do you know exactly when to get your car's oil changed?
 Let’s take a look at what a routine oil change does for your car's engine and pinpoint the best time to schedule your next service.

 Why a Routine Oil Change is Important